jeff4/bionotes.github.io/_comp/comp_notes.md

 * 3/01: Created page for the [Purple Dragon book](/aho-lam-2e/).
 * 3/03: Drew various illustrated versions of Figure 1.6 (Aho p.
 5).
 * 3/04: Further reading of Lexical and Syntax Analysis in Aho.
+* 3/05: Drew further more refined versions of Figure 1.6 (Aho p.
+5).

 ## Chapter 2: A Quick Tour
 ### Tools in a typical toolchain